-It’s because as a stay at home wife you spend so much time IN the day to day of life.
+It’s because as a stay-at-home wife you spend so much time IN the day-to-day of life.
 This enables you to see what works and what doesn’t more often than others.
 As well as making the call for what is worth the time and what isn’t.

 You don’t wake up knowing how to organize your life.
 Or suddenly become a pro after reading a book on organizing your life.
 It takes practice and you have to stick to it.